Graham believes that from whom much has been given, much is expected.

 The Sign of Hope campaign raises funds to tackle social programs not funded by governments, but where help is needed.
 In 2003, Graham chaired the Sign of Hope campaign.
 He continues to co-chair its Tour of Hope program, where donors and friends of the agency visit program sites to learn about Catholic Social Services.

-Graham is the founder and spokesperson for the Edmonton Sun's Adopt-A-Teen Christmas gift program for teens from disadvantaged families.
+Graham was the founder, past spokesperson, and ongoing honourary chair of the Edmonton Sun's Adopt-A-Teen Christmas gift program for teens from disadvantaged families.
 Using funds raised from the community, Adopt-A-Teen purchases $50 Walmart gift cards for teens in all low-income families registered for Christmas assistance with either the Edmonton Christmas Bureau or the Salvation Army.

-In 2013, 8,200 teens were able to enjoy Christmas, thanks to the $410,000 raised in Adopt-A-Teen's Christmas campaign.
+In 2017, some 8,000 teens were able to enjoy Christmas, thanks to the funds raised in Adopt-A-Teen's Christmas campaign.
 As a Christmas project administered by the Christmas Bureau, Adopt-A-Teen has next to no overhead.

 The ATCO / Edmonton Sun Christmas Charity Auction

 Graham was the founder and long-time producer of the ATCO/Edmonton Sun Christmas Charity Auction.
 The largest silent auction of its kind in Canada solicits donations, and then over three days in the Edmonton Sun in October, puts up some 300 auction packages for auction online.
-The auction has raised from $200,000 to $350,000, split between four charities: The United Way of the Capital Region, The Edmonton Christmas Bureau, Catholic Social Services and the Stollery Children's Hospital.
+The auction has raised from $100,000 to $350,000, split between four charities: The United Way of the Capital Region, The Edmonton Christmas Bureau, Catholic Social Services and Adopt-A-Teen.